Grove Road Primary School ASC Centre

 Children between 4-11 years with an ability within the broad average range.
 They may present with an uneven cognitive profile.

-There should be evidence that the child’s autistic spectrum disorder is affecting their learning so that the child is likely to need additional support in core subjects for some of the time.
+There should be evidence that the child’s autistic spectrum condition is affecting their learning so that the child is likely to need additional support in curriculum subjects for some of the time.